-An Application for the DMin Program can be obtained from the DMin Office at the Toronto School of Theology.
+An Application for the D.Min Program can be obtained from the D.Min Office at the Toronto School of Theology.
 The application requirements consist of the following:

-- 1. An application form plus an application fee. - 2.
+- 1. A completed application form and fee (\$100). - 2.
 Competence in English is required for those candidates whose first language is not English.
-Evidence of English proficiency can be fulfilled by the following: if the candidate graduated from a University where instruction and examination was in English or by providing the appropriate TOEFL score of 600 with a 5.0 in the Test of Written English (TWE) or a score of 250 with an essay score of 5.0 if the TOEFL was computer based.
-The minimum score required for those who take the internet-based test is 100 total, with at least a 22 in the writing section and a 22 in the speaking section.
-See section on 3.1.3 for more details. - 3.
+Please see section 1.4.2 of this handbook. - 3.
 A detailed Curriculum Vita. - 4.
-A personal statement, not more than 1200 words on the following: - thoughts on the theory and practice of Christian ministry including their goals, objectives and rationale for ministry - thoughts on the present and future needs of the church as it ministers in changing social, economic, and political contexts - description of research interests and reasons for applying to the TST DMin Program - · future plans for applicant's practice of ministry - 5.
+A personal statement, not more than 1200 words on the following: - thoughts on the theory and practice of Christian ministry including their goals, objectives and rationale for ministry - thoughts on the present and future needs of the church as it ministers in changing social, economic, and political contexts - description of research interests and reasons for applying to the TST D.Min Program - future plans for applicant's practice of ministry - 5.
 A selected bibliography of applicant's current readings in theology or other fields related to their practice of ministry and research interest. - 6.
-Official transcript(s): undergraduate, MDiv or its academic equivalent, (which needs to be approved by the Admissions Committee), and any other post-graduate degrees.
+Official transcript(s): undergraduate, M.Div or its academic equivalent, (which needs to be approved by the Admissions Committee), and any other post-graduate degrees.